Commission on Interracial Cooperation: History

-In spite of its official "interracial" title, the commission was formed primarily by liberal white Southerners.
+In spite of its official "interracial" title, the commission was formed primarily by liberal white Southern Methodists.
+The organization grew mainly out of the Atlanta Christian Council and the YMCA War Work Council.
 It was formed in response to the increasing unrest amongst black Americans during the post World War I period.
 According to internal documents the CIC believed that WWI had "changed the whole status of race relationships," and that blacks had grown resolved to obtain "things hitherto not hoped for".

 They identified three types of Southern Blacks—leaders who were "openly rebellious, defiant and contemptuous", leaders who were "thoughtful educated Negro leaders", and the "great mass of uneducated Negroes".
 They wanted to increase the popularity of the "thoughtful" leaders who advocated for "patience" by reducing some of the most aggravating features of white supremacy.

 The organization worked to oppose lynching, mob violence, and peonage and to educate white southerners concerning the worst aspects of racial abuse.
 The key leaders of the commission included Tuskegee Institute president Robert R. Moton, New York investment banker George Foster Peabody, Virginia governor Harry F. Byrd, Wake Forest College president William Louis Poteat, and Georgia industrialist John J. Eagan.
-Belle Harris Bennett, leader of the Southern Methodist Women's Missionary Council, created the CIC's Woman's Work Department.
+Belle Harris Bennett, leader of the Southern Methodist Women's Missionary Council, created the CIC's Woman's Work Department after being inspired by the annual meeting of the National Association of Colored Women.
+The CIC established thousands of Black schools in the South using the Rosenwald Fund, and contributed to New Orleans' Dillard University.

 The commission was based in Atlanta but had other committees throughout the South.
 By the 1920s there were some eight hundred local interracial committees associated with this commission.
 The Commission did some prominent work in modifying racial contacts by preventing race riots and providing the African American population of the South with schools.
 However, the commission did not directly address segregation and its sociological results.